zoryandras/react-project-pub/README.md

 I made the website with the help of React after 4 months of learing front-end development skills.

-The page contains a landing page, a section with all the rentable doggos and a form, where you can add all the information about you.
+The page contains a landing page (with an admin login option), a section with all the rentable doggos and a form, where you can add all the information about you.
 All the information is saved in a json file with the help of express.
+After login, you can add new dog cards or delete old ones.